 -4.
-Joe Moore, one of the most indefatigable discographers we have.
-He runs a 'Queries Forum' in VJM magazine and has long been a student of, and specialist in, the (American) Edison Company's recordings, especially of Jazz and Dance Music.
+Joe Moore, one of the our most indefatigable discographers, long a student of, and specialist in, the (American) Edison Company's recordings, especially of Jazz and Dance Music.

-Thanks again to: The AWA Electronic Communication Museum at Bloomfield, NY, USA: www.antiquewireless.org/museum/museum.htm; Arthur Badrock; Mike Csontos; the late George Frow; Adrian Hope; Richard Johnson; Pat Hawker G3VA; John Hobbs; the late William McGhie; Joe Moore; Kurt Nauck; Merle Parten, K6DC; Tony Smith G4FAI; Thomas Sutton; Major A.D.
+Thanks again to: The AWA Electronic Communication Museum at Bloomfield, NY, USA: http://www.antiquewireless.org; the late Arthur Badrock; Mike Csontos; the late George Frow; Adrian Hope; Richard Johnson; Pat Hawker G3VA; the late John Hobbs; the late William McGhie; Joe Moore; Kurt Nauck; Merle Parten, K6DC; Tony Smith G4FAI; Thomas Sutton; the late Major A.D.
 Taylor G8PG; also G2KU; GOGDN, G4TPB, G4HGV.
-If I have left anybody out, or inadvertently used copyright material please let me know & it will be rectified.
+If I have left anybody out, please let me know & it will be rectified.